KxSystems/docs/docs/ml/toolkit/utilities/xval.md

 0000000000000000000011b
 ```
 !!! note
-        In the above example `p` was been defined as a global variable within the function `.ml.kfstrat`.
+        In the above example `p` was defined as a global variable within the function `.ml.kfstrat`.
 This has only been done to allow the distribution of values within the data to be shown as being correct, this is not defined within the definition within github.

 ## `.ml.xval.mcxval`